2022-23 Annual Report (text version)

-Ms Smith-Pomeroy held senior executive roles with Suncorp Group Limited from 1997 to 2014, including Chief Risk Officer Suncorp Bank from 2009 to 2013, and Executive Director, Suncorp Group subsidiary entities from 2009 to 2014.
-She has also held non-executive roles on a number of Government and commercial boards and committees including CS Energy Limited and Tarong Energy Corporation Limited.
+She held senior executive roles with Suncorp Group Limited from 1997 to 2014, including as Chief Risk Officer of Suncorp Bank from 2009 to 2013, and Executive Director, Suncorp Group subsidiary entities from 2009 to 2014.
+She is an experienced director with prior roles on a number of Boards and committees including CS Energy Limited, Southbank Corporation, In Focus Wealth Management Limited, Infigen Energy Limited and Tarong Energy Corporation Limited.

-Ms Smith-Pomeroy is currently Chair of National Affordable Housing Consortium Limited and the Regional Investment Corporation, and a Non-Executive Director of Stanwell Corporation Limited and Kina Securities Limited.
-She is also an Independent Chair of the Audit and Risk Committee of South Bank Corporation and an Independent Audit Committee member of the Department of State Development, Infrastructure, Local Government and Planning.
+Ms Smith-Pomeroy is currently Chair of the National Affordable Housing Consortium Limited and the Regional Investment Corporation, and a Non-Executive Director of Stanwell Corporation Limited and Kina Securities Limited.
+She is also an Independent Chair of the Queensland Department of State Development, Infrastructure, Local Government and Planning Audit and Risk Committee, and a member of the Queensland Department of the Premier and Cabinet and Public Sector Commission Audit and Risk Management Committee.

 DIP FIN SERV, FAICD

 |Jim Stening has more than 30 years’ experience in financial markets in the fixed income asset class, including hands-on trading and investing in Australian and global capital markets.

 Mr Stening has extensive experience in debt markets, business development, executive management and corporate governance across a diverse range of economic cycles.
 He has held senior roles at NAB, Merrill Lynch and Banco Santander.